 Oh, to make it kid friendly there are a couple of pumpkins as well.

-While it might have been the “title” of the event it certainly wasn't all that was going on.
 Inside we had the interpreters who provided oral history of the area and specifically the park.
 Outside we had wainrights to demonstrate how they used to put an iron tire on a wooden wheel, a lumberman and a shaker.

 Another historical spot is just outside of the park in the town of Butteville where the Butteville Store is believed to be the oldest still running store in Oregon at 153 years.